 Add ground chicken and spices use a wooden spoon to break chicken into small pieces.

-Heat the shells in the oven and then spoon the chicken inside.
-Serve with shredded lettuce and cheese.
+Meanwhile, heat the shells in the oven.
+To serve, spoon the chicken inside the shells and top with shredded lettuce and cheese.

 - 1/4 cup olive oil